dream-dasher/advent_of_code_2024/README.md

 2d: |   +   +  |
 2d; |     + +  |
 ```
 We can still kill a branch if it's UNDER bounds at any point.
 It's not optimal in terms of bounds detection, but it should be correct.

 I'm not sure whether we'd get much advantage from doing relative product comparison -- which would allow more early branch kills.
 If the number of operations were large enough it would benefit.
 (But they seem relatively short from a quick peak at input.)

 **Other optimizations**:
 - we're doing a lot of semi-small problems
   - of course we can parallelize each one (really eating up any parallelization utility of the above solution approach actually 🤷)
   - chances of precise repetition of subsequences seems low (but we could store all possible values)
   - we could ... round and bound ... allowing reuse of pruning information broadly ... not sure if worth, but doable

 **Caution**:
 - need to check max requested value and what it fits in -- (I think they all fit in u64)
 - if u64 holds desired value, then any pair will be within u128 ... but it would require pair-wise bounds checking...
 I suppose that's fine
   - could also do saturating mul or 'erring -- I imagine using u128 would be faster, but have never compared

 ## Day 8: [Resonant Collinearity](https://adventofcode.com/2024/day/8) : [----]()
 - P1: tuples of distances at each point, marking section that have the 2x:x ratio for certain indices ("insideness" my also need to be checked)
   - (**perf**: just calculate "anti-node distances" and check for inclusion & overlap)
 **Questions**:
   - distance is Manhattan, I think
   - the problems explicitly says there are "for any pair ... there are **two** [special locations], one on either side of them" ... but this is untrue generally.
-Ignoring discretizatoin there would be **four**: two inside and two outside. (where special is "in - line" an with "2:1" distance)
+Ignoring discretrization there would be **four**: two inside and two outside. (where special is "in - line" an with "2:1" distance)
   - if we have to check "insideness" then this isn't just the trivial distance marking and reading
     - **NOTE**: because of discreteization: there will only be inside nodes if there
     - **solution** (if needed): the outside distances will always be larger than the inside distances, so we can just calculate those
 **Perf.**: we can also just calculate the distances where "anti-nodes" can exist from the raw list of elements and then just test for inclusion and overlap -- will be faster.
 No inner "anti-nodes":
 (no 2:1 ratios)
 ```
  # 1  2  3  4  5  6  7  8  9
  9  8  7  6  5  4  3  2  1  #